 Registering to vote means putting your name on the list of voters in your community.
-You will register online or by mail.
+You will need to register online or by mail.
 If you move, you must register again with your new address.
-Read advice from an expert about registering to vote in 2020!

-Before you go to vote, you will want to find out about your choices in the election.
-You may be voting for some offices and people you have not heard about.
-Here are some ways you can find out about your choices:
+Before you vote, you will want to learn more about your choices.
+You may be voting for candidates, issues, or positions you have not heard about.
+Here are some ways you can get informed:

-- Ask your friends, family and community members you trust and respect.
+- Ask trusted friends, family, and community members.

 Where to vote

-The place where you vote is called a polling station.
+The place where you cast your ballot is called a polling station or polling location.
 Polling stations are usually located in public facilities such as schools, churches, or sports halls.
-You can use a locator to find your local polling station.
+Find your local polling place.

 Some states use vote centers as well as or instead of local polling stations.
 If you live in a state with vote centers, you can choose a center near your work or school instead of near your home.
-Find out more about vote centers.
+Learn more about vote centers.

 If you know that you will not be able to vote in person, you can request an absentee ballot.
-An absentee ballot is also called a mail-in ballot because you fill the ballot out at home and mail it.
-This is a good option for people who are away during the election or for people who cannot get to the polling place for other reasons.
+An absentee ballot is also called a mail-in ballot because you fill the ballot out at home and mail it in.
+Some states require certain reasons to request one.
+This is often a good option for seniors and people with disabilities.

 When to vote